-- People's care, treatment and support plans, reflected their sensory, cognitive and functioning needs.
-People made choices and took part in activities which were part of their planned care and support.
-Staff supported them to achieve their goals. - People who used services and those close to them were active partners in their care.
-We reviewed six care records and saw staff were fully committed to working in partnership with people and making this a reality for each person. - Staff empowered people who use the service to have a voice and to realise their potential.
-They showed determination and creativity to overcome obstacles to delivering care. - People were empowered to feedback on their care and support.
+- People who used services and those close to them were active partners in their care.
+We reviewed four care records and saw staff were fully committed to working in partnership with people and making this a reality for each person. - Staff empowered people who use the service to have a voice and to realise their potential.
+They showed determination and creativity to overcome obstacles to delivering care. - Patients could give feedback on the service and their treatment and staff supported them to do this.
+People were empowered to feedback on their care and support.
 We saw examples where staff had encouraged feedback using an easy read "we welcome your feedback" form.
-We also saw an easy read version of "our learning disability vision, making a better future together" that had been co-produced and set out agreed next steps for enabling people to live happy, safe and healthy lives, and to have the same life opportunities as anyone else. - Staff understood their roles and responsibilities under the Human Rights Act 1998, Equality Act 2010, Mental Health Act 1983 and the Mental Capacity Act 2005. - Staff supported people through recognised models of care and treatment for people with a learning disability or autistic people.
+We saw evidence that staff had acted on this feedback. - Staff understood their roles and responsibilities under the Human Rights Act 1998, Equality Act 2010, Mental Health Act 1983 and the Mental Capacity Act 2005. - Staff supported people through recognised models of care and treatment for people with a learning disability or autistic people.
 Leadership was good, and governance processes helped the service to keep people safe, protect their human rights and provide good care, support and treatment. - Staff worked with social care providers to ensure care was line with best practice and national guidance.
 For example, quality standard 101, behaviour that challenges National Institute for Heath and Care Excellence (NICE).